montaubantourisme-18.jpg

 1749-1813

-Raised by the Jesuits, Jeanbon Saint-André was a French navigator who made his mark on French history in blue white red during the French Revolution.
+Raised by the Jesuits, Jeanbon Saint-André was a French navigator who left his mark on French history during the French Revolution .
 Indeed, history credits him with the creation of the famous tricolor flag.
-Sitting on the Committee of Public Salvation, more specifically in charge of the military navy, Jeanbon Saint-André had it decreed on February 15, 1794 that “the national flag will be formed of the three national colors, arranged in vertical bands, so that the blue will be attached to the gaule of the flag, the white in the middle and the red floating in the air.”
-His grave is in Mainz, Germany and is still maintained.
+On February 15, 1794, Jeanbon Saint-André was a member of the Comité de Salut Public, responsible in particular for the navy, and had it decreed that “the national flag will be made up of the three national colors, arranged in vertical bands, so that the blue will be attached to the shoulder of the flag, the white in the middle and the red floating in the air”.
+His grave is in Mainz, Germany, and is still well cared for.

 Janine Garrisson